Snowman cupcakes

 How to make snowman cupcakes

-Get your toddler to line a 12 hole cupcake tin with paper cases.
+Get your kids to line a 12 hole cupcake tin with paper or silicone cupcake cases.
 Use festive colours if you have them.

-Get your toddler to measure out the sugar (250g) and add it into a large mixing bowl (we used our stand mixer.)
+Get your kids to measure the flour and caster sugar and add them to a large mixing bowl or freestanding mixer.

-Cool them in the tin for a few minutes before transferring them to a wire rack to cool.
+Cool them in the tin for a few minutes before transferring them to a wire rack to cool fully.

 Ice the snowman cupcakes